Risk-based monitoring and enhancement (RiME) processes

 All modules are evaluated every time they are delivered.
 Our guide to module evaluation provides a brief summary of the process, which results in the completion of a module evaluation form by the module team.
 The process is informed by students’ feedback collected through the University's module questionnaire, usually issued to students online.
 Where a hard copy is employed, please use the standard version of the module questionnaire.

 At school and partner level, academic committees are expected to continually monitor their provision to ensure that academic standards are maintained and that students are offered a high quality learning experience.
-As part of this, an annual action plan is maintained by each school and partner responding to National Student Survey results, and this is reported to the Quality Committee (see NSS action planning guidance for further information).

 Each school and partner also organises an annual RiME event to review the previous academic year, involving staff, students and relevant external stakeholders.
 The discussions and outcomes of the RiME event feed into an annual school or partner RiME report and action plan.
 You can find out more in our guide to RiME activities at school and partner level.